Cath Kidston Limited: Private equity investment

 In 2010, Cath Kidston sold a majority stake of the company to private equity investors TA Associates, retaining a minority stake and remaining the company's Creative Director.
+The transaction was reported as valuing the group at £100m.

-In October 2016, TA Associates sold its stake to Baring Private Equity Asia for an undisclosed amount.
-The transaction saw chairman Paul Mason replaced by William Flanz, former chairman and executive of Gucci Group.
+In 2014, TA Associates sold a stake to Baring Private Equity Asia for an undisclosed amount, reported to value the group around £250m.
+In 2016 Baring Private Equity Asia acquired the remaining shares of the group in a transaction that saw chairman Paul Mason replaced by William Flanz, former chairman and executive of Gucci Group.

-In April 2020, during the coronavirus pandemic, the company underwent a "pre-pack" administration.
-This resulted in the closure of all 60 UK stores on 21 April, with the loss of over 900 jobs.
+Under Baring Private Equity Asia's ownership the business struggled, reporting a reduction in Earnings from £11.7m in 2014 to a loss of £17.6m in the year ended March 2019.
+After launching a sale process in early 2020 that was impacted by the coronavirus pandemic, administrators Alvarez & Marsal were appointed and sold the business and assets of the company through a "pre-pack" administration sale back to Baring Private Equity Asia in a transaction that valued the assets of the group at £17.8m whilst shedding liabilities of the group including the majority of leases on UK shops, This resulted in the closure of 60 UK stores on 21 April, with the loss of over 900 jobs.
 Under the arrangement, the company planned to continue trading online and via its wholesale and franchise businesses including overseas outlets.